 [Laughs.]
 I never told myself, ‘Hey, I’m a born storyteller.’
-But I know that when I was a film student in New York for two years—that was before I went to film school in Paris—and I did my first short film there, and adaptation of a short story by Charles Bukowski called “The Blanket,” I really enjoyed making it and I really took pleasure in all the different steps of the process of filmmaking, like writing the story, casting the actors, lighting the set, editing it… It was a way of storytelling that I really loved, because you can play on different levels.
+But I know that when I was a film student in New York for two years—that was before I went to film school in Paris—and I did my first short film there, and adaptation of a short story by Charles Bukowski called “The Blanket,” I really enjoyed making it, and I took pleasure in all the different steps of the process of filmmaking, like writing the story, casting the actors, lighting the set, editing it… It was a way of storytelling that I really loved, because you can play on different levels.
 You can show a character who says one thing, and by the way he acts or looks, you can understand that he is thinking about something else, or that he’s lying, or that he’s hiding something.
-The music can add another layer, the editing can add another layer.
-When you use all those different means that film offers you, you have the possibility to tell a story in different layers.
+The music can add a new layer; the editing can add another layer.
+When you use all those different means that film offers you, you can tell a story in different layers.
 I felt very comfortable with that.
 The joy of filmmaking is using all the different means that film offers you.

 Adding layers in the story of “Seules les bêtes” makes the film all the more interesting, because at one point, you may think, ‘Okay, now I know what’s going on,’ but then a new chapter adds another layer, looks at it from a different angle and you can start all over again.
 Are there maybe films that you’ve seen and inspired you to tell “Seules les bêtes” this way?

-Certainly uncousiously, but conciously I don’t think so.
-When I started writing the screenplay with Gilles, we tried to think about what films worked with different points of view, and how they did it.
-You have “Rashomon” by Akira Kurosawa which tells the same story from three points of view, but in that film there’s no objective truth.
-You have actually three objective thruths, but as an audience you don’t know which one is right—it depends on whom you choose to believe.
+Certainly unconsciously, but consciously I don’t think so.
+When I started writing the screenplay with Gilles, we tried to think about what films worked with different views, and how they did it.
+You have “Rashomon” by Akira Kurosawa, which tells the same story from three points of view, but there’s no objective truth in that film.
+You have three objective truths, but as an audience, you don’t know which one is right—it depends on whom you choose to believe.
 And in “Seules les bêtes” there is only one truth—we know what happened—but the characters and the audience don’t have all the clues at the beginning.
 I think it was one of the producers who thought about “Babel” by Alejandro G. Iñàrritu.
 Then I saw it again, just out of curiosity, and there you also have different points of view, but the structure of the film is very different because we start with A and then B and C, and then ABC, ABC, ABC.
-The stories have a link which may be the shotgun, but they are loosely connected and work seperately in a way.
-In our case, we have the same timelapse in the first and second chapter with the point of view of Alice and then the point of view of Joseph, and they start during the snowstorm.
-In the third chapter we suddenly have a completely new character that we haven’t seen before, the young Marion meets Evelyne who in the former chapter was dead, so we go back in time.
-In the fourth chapter we suddenly go to Africa.
-There are many films that work with multiple points of view, Robert Altman also did that so brilliantly, but here I felt that “Seules les bêtes” had its own specific logic and we had to find a way to make that work without stealing ideas from other films or being inspired by them.
+The stories have a link which may be the shotgun, but they are loosely connected and work separately in a way.
+In our case, we have the same timelapse in the first and second chapters with the point of view of Alice and then the point of view of Joseph, and they start during the snowstorm.
+In the third chapter, we suddenly have a completely new character that we haven’t seen before; the young Marion meets Evelyne who in the former chapter was dead, so we go back in time.
+And in the fourth chapter, we suddenly go to Africa.
+Many films that work with multiple points of view, Robert Altman also did that so brilliantly, but here I felt that “Seules les bêtes” had its own specific logic, and we had to find a way to make that work without stealing ideas from other films or being inspired by them.
 There was no reference that I could think of that really worked the same way.
-Since we have a chapter that takes place earlier, or in a different country, we had to find its own logical narrative of the structure.
+Since we have a chapter that takes place earlier or in a different country, we had to find its own logical narrative of the structure.

 When you see the film now, the final result, is this what you had hoped for?

 That’s very difficult to say.
 When you first write the screenplay, things are only written, and you can imagine things.
-That is before you have chosen the actors who are going to play the characters that were a bit abstract at first, they now will have a body and a voice, they come to life.
+That is before you have cast the actors who are going to play the characters that were a bit abstract at first; they now will have a body and a voice, they come to life.
 And then when it works, it’s difficult to imagine what you had thought of before.
-I don’t think that when you start shooting a film, that you have a result in mind.
-Of course, you want to control as many things as possible, but again, when I was writing it and thought about a farmhouse for example, or the stable with the cows, I had images of the farmhouse of my grandparents.
+I don’t think you have a result in mind when you start shooting a film.
+Of course, you want to control as many things as possible, but again, when I was writing it and thought about a farmhouse, for example, or the stable with the cows, I had images of my grandparents’ farmhouse.
 And when you start picking the locations and they look completely different, you have to re-imagine the things that you had written by projecting them on the very practical choices that you’ve made.
 But I know I’m very happy with the film, in its spirit it is very close to what I had imagined, and it is truthful to the book.
 The author was also happy with the film, which is not always the case when writers see their work adapted.
-So in the end I’m definitely happy with the result.
+So in the end, I’m definitely happy with the result.

 December 10, 2019